developerniki/reddit-scraper/README.md

 ## TODO
 - [x] Add concatenated OP comments/replies that do not break the chain to top-level OP comment.
 - [x] Account for mod news and poll posts.
 Example: https://www.reddit.com/poll/yc92e0
+- [x] Account for 'Active Research' and 'Request' posts.
 - [ ] Sync to Zotero.
 - [ ] Keep track of posts less than a week old and regularly update flairs / post deletions.
 - [ ] If eligible, extract the summary from the post body.